cleytoncarvalho/learning-gostack-meetapp-web/README.md

 # Meetapp

 Final ReactJS project developed at the GoStack bootcamp.
-Web version of the application for meetups appointments.
+Web version of the application for meetup appointments.

 Techs: